alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

-      Instructions for updating OpenCms 10.x, 11.x, 12.x 13.x and 14.x to @OPENCMS_VERSION@
+      Instructions for updating OpenCms 10.x or higher to @OPENCMS_VERSION@

                                     WARNING: